reorx/params/README.md

 ![travis](https://img.shields.io/travis/reorx/params.svg)

-A Python package that do better in request parameters validation than django.forms, wtforms, web_args or so.
+A Python package that does better in request parameters validation than django.forms, wtforms, web_args or so.